allegro/bigflow/docs/build.md

 ### Package builder

-The `bf build-package` command takes 3 steps to build a Python package from your project:
+The `bigflow build-package` command takes 3 steps to build a Python package from your project:

 1. Cleans leftovers from a previous build.
 1. Runs tests from the `test` package and generates JUnit xml report, using the [`unittest-xml-reporting`](https://pypi.org/project/unittest-xml-reporting/) package.
 You can find the generated report inside the `project_dir/build/junit-reports` directory.
-1. Finally, `bf build-package` runs the `bdist_wheel` setup tools command.
+1. Finally, `bigflow build-package` runs the `bdist_wheel` setup tools command.
 It generates a `.whl` package that you can upload to `pypi` or install locally - `pip install your_generated_package.whl`.

 Go to the `docs` project and run the `bigflow build-package` command to observe the result.
-Now you can install the generated package using `pip install dist/<whl_package_file_name>.whl`.
+Now you can install the generated package using `pip install dist/examples-0.1.0-py3-none-any.whl`.
 After you install the `.whl` file, you can run jobs and workflows from the `docs/examples` package.
 They are now installed in your virtual env, so you can run them anywhere in your directory tree, for example: